ovh/docs/pages/cloud/public-cloud/starting_with_ngc/guide.en-gb.md

 #### Under Linux

-Use your favorite package manager `apt`, `yum`, `emerge`, ... to install the `python-openstackclient` package and source the configuration file previously saved `. ./openrc.sh`.
+If you are under an Unix-like OS, use your favorite package manager `apt`, `yum`, `emerge`, ... to install the `python-openstackclient` package and source the configuration file previously saved `. ./openrc.sh`.

 ### Create a NGC VM from command line